orchidsoftware/orchid.software/source/en/docs/index.md

 ## Introduction

-**Laravel Orchid** is an open source package (MIT license) to speed up development and create applications in the style of administration.
-It abstracts common business application templates so that developers can easily implement beautiful and elegant interfaces with little effort.
+**Laravel Orchid** is an open-source package (MIT license) to speed up development and create applications in the style of administration.
+It abstracts typical business application templates so that developers can quickly implement beautiful and elegant interfaces with little effort.

 Some features:

-- **Form Builder** - no need to describe HTML fields of the same type every time.
+- **Form builder** - no need to describe HTML fields of the same type each time.
-- **Screens** - a good balance between CRUD generation and manual writing.
+- **Screen** - a comfortable balance between CRUD generation and tedious coding.
-- **Fields** - over 40 types.
+- **Fields** - over 40 varieties.
 - **Permissions** - offers convenient management in development and support.
-- Menus, graphics, settings, notifications, etc.
+- Menus, charts, notifications, etc.

 Delivered as a Laravel package and interacted with other components.
-It can act as a basis for back-office based applications, administration panels, or as a content management system.
+It can act as a basis for back-office based applications, administration panels, or a content management system.

 > **Note!** The manual contains information on using the package, but does not explain the use of the framework.
 It is strongly recommended you read the [Laravel documentation](https://laravel.com/docs/).

 ## What Orchid is not

 Laravel Orchid is not a "boxed turnkey solution".
 You need proper coding skills to use it.
-It's designed to make the lives of developers easier when building complex systems, not providing you one out of the box.
+It's designed to make developers' lives easier when building complex systems, not providing you one out of the box.

 ## What is the difference between other packages?